anoopjayadharan/tech-blog/content/posts/oidc-github-aws.md

 draft: false
 ---

 If you think security is paramount, stop using hard-coded cloud provider credentials in your CI/CD pipeline.
-In this blog, I discuss the steps to integrate GitHub as an OIDC provider in AWS.
+In this blog, I discuss the steps to integrate GitHub as an OIDC provider in AWS.<!--more-->